 Jeff is a man of many talents.
 He is a sound engineer, musician, movie director, video producer and now TV talk show host.
 Although he has yet to break out the solid move of playing the piano while interviewing a guest, pioneered by original Tonight Show host Steve Allen, the thing to know is he could.
-Jeff combines show host duties with those of band leader (double scale anyone?) for house band, The Peasant Revolution Band.
+Jeff combines show host duties with those of band leader (double scale anyone?) for the show’s house band, The Peasant Revolution Band.
 Dodge plays guitar with them for a few numbers each show.

 As someone who helps produce the show and directs the live broadcast, I get a front row seat to the action.
 My involvement with the show might explain how I got access to Jeff for an interview.